Bascil/mysql-internals-training-lab/README.md

 ---

-## How Each Lab Is Structured

-Every session README follows the same format:

-- **Learning objectives** — what you will be able to do by the end
-- **Setup** — any schema or data required
-- **Exercises** — step-by-step with expected output and explanations
-- **Questions** — prompts to check your understanding
-- **Takeaways** — the one or two things worth remembering from each exercise
-- **Quick reference** — commands and patterns to keep

----

 ## Running the Labs

 Clone the repo and open the session README in your editor or GitHub, then run the SQL in your MySQL client alongside it.